minozheros/ImGui-Designer/NOTES.md

 - `.clang-tidy` — Linting and static analysis configuration

 ## Conventions
+## Implementation Philosophy

+### C++ Member and Include Organization

+- Member variables should be declared inside the struct/class definition, grouped with related context data.
+- Constructors should initialize all member variables, preferably using initializer lists.
+- Getter/setter methods should be defined within the struct/class for encapsulation.
+- `#include` directives for project headers should be placed after `#pragma once` in header files, following standard C++ conventions.
+- Code, features, and examples should be implemented in a way that is robust, extendable, and suitable for production use—not just as minimal or illustrative demos.
+- Favor solutions that are immediately usable and can be built upon as the project grows.
+- Design components and data structures with future extensibility and integration in mind.

 - Source code: Place new features in `src/core/` or `src/app/` as appropriate.
 - Tests: Add new test files to `tests/` and register in CMake if needed.